 that had changed its manufacturing process for a crucial part,

 inadvertently producing a subtle but disabling alteration in the

-metallic structure that went undetected until Boeing
+metallic structure that went undetected until Boeing discovered it,

 three years into the project.